cebby2420/via-desktop/README.md

 # VIA Desktop

+> [!IMPORTANT]
+> This application is provided as-is, daily builds are fully automated and there are no auto-updates included.

 VIA Desktop is an Electron application designed to provide an offline experience for [VIA](https://github.com/the-via/app).
 This repository contains the source code and configuration files necessary to build and run the application.

 The source code of this application relies fully on the bundled VIA application.
 But instead of hosting it on a webserver, this Electron application hosts it locally.
-Daily builds are available via [GitHub releases](https://github.com/cebby2420/via-desktop/releases)
+Daily builds are available via [GitHub releases](https://github.com/cebby2420/via-desktop/releases).

 There are two parts to this: